Book Confidently with our Flexible Booking Policy. LEARN MORE

 Japanese Doctor Wearing a Mask

 Although not guaranteed, your hotel concierge may be of some assistance.
-You can also see if your travel health insurance provider can direct you to an affiliated medical facility that speaks English.
+You can also see if your travel insurance provider can direct you to an affiliated medical facility that speaks English.

 Once you’ve found a clinic or hospital, you can either try to call and book an appointment, or you can just show up.
 However, expect to wait if you go without scheduling an appointment.